IMMRMKW/Ventilation_controller_cc/README.md

 For each zone in your system, you'll configure the device communication and fan control settings:

-- **From Device (Source)**: Select the (one of the) face CO2 sensor(s) that your previously made in your known devices list.
+- **From Device (Source)**: Select one of the fake CO2 sensor(s) that you previously created in your known devices list.
 Each fake sensor will act as if present in one of the zones.
 - **To Device (Target)**: Select the fan controller or valve device for this specific zone
 - **Sensor ID**: Identifier used in messages (defaults to 255 for zone 1, 254 for zone 2, etc.).
 This variable modifies the ramses rf message.
 Leave as is.
 - **Min/Max Fan Rate**: Control the fan speed range for this zone (0-255)